slSeanWU/photobook-full-listener/README.md

 ## Reference Chain Extraction

-* To reproduce the whole extraction and evaluation procedure described in the paper:
+* To reproduce the whole extraction and evaluation procedure described in the paper, run these commands in `chain-extraction`.

   ```zsh
   python src/extract_segments.py out/all_segments.dict --stopwords --meteor --from_first_common --utterances_as_captions